CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

 \subsubsection{Ablation on Shape Fusion}

-We replace IPAdaIN in Variant A with a regular instance normalization.
-Without the global information provided by images, Variant A cannot guarantee the completeness of the final shape and typically generates point clouds with higher CD and F-Score.
-Variant B, switching the positions of \emph{$F_P$} and \emph{$F_I$}, also produces points with higher CD and F-Score.
+To analyze the contribution of IPAdaIN, the comparison between three variants on the Shape Fusion module is shown in Table~\ref{tab:ablationSF}.
+We replace IPAdaIN in the variant A with a regular instance normalization.
+Without the global information provided by images, A cannot guarantee the completeness of the final shape and typically generates point clouds with higher CD and lower F-Score.
+The variant B, switching the positions of \emph{$F_P$} and \emph{$F_I$}, also produces points with higher CD and lower F-Score.
+In the variant C, we only utilize the image feature for the folding operation.
+Reconstructing shapes directly from images like \cite{zhang2021view} leads to more performance degradation.
+It further reveals the superiority of IPAdaIN over the single-view reconstruction method in terms of feature fusion.
+Moreover, from the similar performance of A and C, as well as the coarse result of CSDN, we can conclude that IPAdaIN plays the core role in the proposed cross-modal fusion strategy.